 Problem: Documentation comes from providers without appropriate qualifications for your condition.

 Solution: Obtain documentation from specialists or providers with expertise in your specific condition.
-For complex conditions, consider specialists or providers who regularly work with similar cases.
+For complex conditions, consider specialists who regularly work with similar cases.

 Outdated Documentation